Chris Conley Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Recent Performances

-- In last week's outing against the Chargers, Conley was targeted three times, picking up 60 yards on three receptions (averaging 20 yards per grab) while scoring one touchdown.
+- In last week's game against the Chargers, Conley was targeted three times and racked up three catches for 60 yards (20 yards per catch) and scored one touchdown.

-- Conley's stat line over his last three games includes seven grabs for 92 yards and one touchdown.
-He averaged 30.7 yards per game, and was targeted nine times.
+- Over his last three outings, Conley has put together 92 yards (on seven grabs) and one touchdown.

 Conley's Houston Teammates